Entries from August 2010 ↓

 - Round out your writing supplies with an assortment of cheerful stickers or rubber stamps that proclaim a job well done.

 The best news is this: You don’t have to spend much at all.
-With all the great back-to-school sales, for less than $10, you can load up on simple supplies and cool school tools that will put a sparkle in your children’s eyes and make everyone much more eager for writing time.
+With all the great back-to-school sales, for less than $10, you can load up on simple supplies and cool writing tools that will put a sparkle in your children’s eyes and make everyone much more eager for writing time.

 What are you waiting for?